Providing the Landlord Forms to the Client

 • Provide the completed GA 38 along with the applicable forms to the designated staff in charged of adding a Provider record for the landlord into CalSAWS.

-Note: The EW will not be able to issue a housing assistance payment unless a Provider record for the landlord is added into CalSAWS.
+Note: The SSBS will not be able to issue a housing assistance payment to the vendor unless a provider record for the landlord has been added into CalSAWS.

 [Refer to "Vendor Payment Forms" and "Vendor/Landlord Payments" in the DEBS BP].